 The Polygon Mandala and Ellipses Mandala are part of a series of abstract geometric animations with radial symmetry.
 They change continuously over minutes without looping.
 The yellow and white Generative Body is an exploration of the interplay of several geometric shapes in 3D space.

-Leather is an exciting but difficult material to work with.
+Leather is an exciting but difficult material to work with as it requires special equipment, techniques, and considerable experience.
 Combining some printed cotton shirting with lambskin, I created a short-sleeved button-up shirt finished with lined lambskin panels at the top and on the sleeves.
 As a hidden detail that gave me a lot of joy to make, every inside seam is bound with red or yellow bias tape, giving a clean and interesting finish.
 As leather is a particularly tough and unforgiving material, certain parts like the collar and buttonholes were a major challenge.
 Correspondingly, I constructed muslin prototypes to ensure proper fit before risking the expensive leather.

 My first major project with leather, shown below, was a lined lambskin t-shirt.
 I love any project that reinterprets low-brow (such as a t-shirt silhouette) in a high-brow way (by using leather instead of jersey), and this is no exception.
 The t-shirt is intended to be worn as a vest of sorts over a button-up shirt or by itself and is very comfortable thanks to the cotton/silk lining.
 Both garments are embossed with my logo using a custom brass stamp.

 Over the course of a year, I designed and built a functioning DJ controller from scratch.
 I had been DJing for almost 6 years already and was dissatisfied with existing controllers that were unable to match the custom software setup I had built for myself.
-I wanted to make something that reflected my frequency crossfader approach which splits the two tracks being mixed into high, mid, and low frequency bands which can be individually cross-faded for extremely smooth transitions.
+My aim was to realize my idea for a new approach to mixing: a custom Max/MSP patch splits the two tracks being mixed into high, middle, and low frequency bands which can be individually cross-faded for extremely smooth transitions.
 In addition, I had specific ideas about the ideal form and layout of a controller and the quality of the controls that existing products were falling short on.

 I bought two bare-bones MIDI microchips and learned to program them in hexadecimal code to correctly interpret the signals from the control components.
 After an initial prototype built from messy hand-modified protoboards with innumerable wires, I decided to learn proper circuit design using CadSoft EAGLE.
-After many months of this and 6 iterations of board layouts, I arrived at the one pictured here, which I still think is one of the most beautiful and perfectly optimized things I’ve ever crated.
+After many months of this and 6 iterations of board layouts, I arrived at the one pictured here, which remains one of the things I’m proudest of having created.
 With this design, I was able to have the bare circuit board manufactured in China.
 After many more weeks of soldering, milling, and code tweaking, the controller is now fully functional and meets all my expectations.

 I’m particularly proud of this project because going into it, I only had a goal but none of the skills necessary to accomplish it.
-With my teacher’s guidance, I was able to learn enough about hardware design, electronics, soldering, microchip programming, materials, CNC milling, and circuit design to make this a reality.
+With the guidance of my mentor Douglas Repetto, I was able to learn enough about hardware design, electronics, soldering, microcontroller programming, materials, CNC milling, and circuit design to make this a reality.
 I show this to anyone who wants to make something but is deterred by not having the necessary skills - anything is possible with enough time, guidance, and perseverance.